Revision or Failed Weight Loss Surgery

 - Complications after weight loss surgery.

-Advantages of Revision or Failed Weight Loss Surgery
+What are the advantages of Revision or Failed Weight Loss Surgery?

 Dr. Dhan specialises in revision weight loss surgeries, but there are increased risks associated with secondary surgery.
 So patients will need to carefully consider whether it is the right option for them.